Pesticide Applicator Continuing Education

 This course outlines managing pests in New York aquatic environments.
 It provides extensive plant identification, such as common weed types and species.
 It also explains important information about other pests, various control methods, and equipment calibration.

-Field Crop Pest Management | New York Approval #NY-24-426619
+New York Field Crop Pest Management

 Pesticides protect plants and animals from insects, weeds, and diseases.
 This course outlines various invasive field crop pests and how applicators can successfully prevent these pests while protecting themselves and the environment from the adverse effects of pesticides.